uzyovoys/zenbot/_pages/botscript/output.md

 </output>
 ```

-In this particular example the Facebook-related output ha been defined with output format regarding the [Facebook Messenger Platform documentation](https://developers.facebook.com/docs/messenger-platform/send-api-reference/generic-template).
+In this particular example the Facebook-related output has been defined with output format regarding the [Facebook Messenger Platform documentation](https://developers.facebook.com/docs/messenger-platform/send-api-reference/generic-template).
 Zenbot will replace all placeholders it such response and generate proper JSON, so you can use all Facebook-related features like attachments, templates and etc.

 ## Inline definition